techsek/derivatex/README.md

 1. Download and compile the source code from the git repository

     ```bash
-    go get -v github.com/qdm12/Derivatex
+    go get -v github.com/qdm12/derivatex
     ```

-1. The program `Derivatex` is now built in `$GOPATH/bin`
+1. The program `derivatex` is now built in `$GOPATH/bin`

 ### User interface

-1. You might want to move the `Derivatex` executable to a safe location, say `/your/safe/path/`
+1. You might want to move the `derivatex` executable to a safe location, say `/your/safe/path/`
-1. Go to `/your/safe/path/` and double-click on `Derivatex` (TODO)
+1. Go to `/your/safe/path/` and double-click on `derivatex` (TODO)

 ### Command line interface

-1. You might want to move the `Derivatex` executable to a safe location, say `/your/safe/path/`
+1. You might want to move the `derivatex` executable to a safe location, say `/your/safe/path/`
 1. With a terminal, go to `/your/safe/path/`

     ```bash